Last Updated on

 This device is charged with mixing the gases used to match the patient’s needs.
 For instance, some forms of anesthesia are delivered to a patient’s body by way of inhalation.
-A gas blender mixes the anesthesia with breathable oxygen since the drug cannot be inhaled on its own.
+A gas blender mixes the anesthesia with breathable oxygen since the drug cannot be inhaled independently.
 This part is not found in all ventilators since some are of old technology and only use room air.

 The gas accumulator acts as a reservoir for blended gas.
-It is important since it helps in the mixing and storage of gases that require extreme precision and that are used in little amounts.
-It is better suited to handle gases that have a low rate of flow and therefore, cannot be handled by the proportioning valves.
+It is important since it helps in the mixing and storing of gases that require extreme precision and are used in small amounts.
+It is better suited to handle gases with a low rate of flow and, therefore, cannot be handled by the proportioning valves.

 This part of the equipment works by heating air to vaporize it, adding humidity into the breathable air.
-Ventilators that do not have this component and that deliver gas through a face mask rely on the patient’s airway for humidity.
-There are two types of humidifying equipment, the active humidifier, and the passive humidifier.
+Ventilators who do not have this component and deliver gas through a face mask rely on the patient’s airway for humidity.
+There are two types of humidifying equipment, the active humidifier and the passive humidifier.
 Active humidifiers vaporize water into the gas as in the above instance, while passive humidifiers are detached from external energy sources and act as moisture and heat exchangers.

 Inspiratory Flow Regulator